 While they have both served an essential purpose in the past, they have become outdated with various emerging alternatives.
-They’re also costly to maintain, which is why BT is switching both networks off in 2025.
+They’re also costly to maintain, which is why Openreach is switching both networks off in 2025.

 Will it affect my organisation?

 The answer is both yes and no. Yes, Openreach’s PSTN switch off will affect everyone – including residential and business lines – because they will all be switched off.
 However, 2025 is also the date by which Openreach expects all phone lines to be digital.

 Put simply, all users will have been moved over to Openreach – before the switch off takes place (or alternative provider with its own infrastructure such as Virgin).
 Most importantly, the digital services you’ll be moving to are more flexible, feature-rich and cost-effective.